 Seeming’s new album Sol: A Self-Banishment Ritual (Artoffact) is out today.
 Go to Bandcamp and preview it and probably buy it, it’s good.
 The CD version has a bonus disc, which is actually the preceding EP Faceless which came out a week ago.

-This isn’t quite a review, but Phil Sandifer nagged me for the past week to write about it.
+This isn’t quite a review, but Elizabeth Sandifer nagged me for the past week to write about it.
 Always shill for your mates, after all.
-Phil and Alex Reed from Seeming went to college together and now, by a process of coincidence, both live in Ithaca, New York, where they continue to collaborate most productively.
+Elizabeth and Alex Reed from Seeming went to college together and now, by a process of coincidence, both live in Ithaca, New York, where they continue to collaborate most productively.

 It only just clicked for me recently that Alex is actually the same S. Alexander Reed who wrote Assimilate: A Critical History of Industrial Music, a rollicking lump of critical theory you should definitely read.
 This album and EP are tagged “industrial” and “postgothic”, but they aren’t really either; they’re song-oriented indie rock pop with a lot of work on the production in a style that’s not quite industrial or most things wearing the tag “goth,” but is definitely compatible with them.
 (His previous band, ThouShaltNot, were a bit more blatant about this and were even signed to Dancing Ferret.)
 “If I Were You” (above) is from a dream Alex had in 2012 of John Balance from Coil singing a song to him, and that’s the song.
 That probably gets points in both.